 Cottage | 1 bedrooms | sleeps 2

 Unique and characterful coastal retreat for two, with amazing views from a 3 meter picture window over the River Aln valley.
-Just a mile -15 mins walk - from the beach at Alnmouth, 700 meters from the mainline train station and three miles from Alnwick.
-The Summerhouse has private parking and a patio garden which is perfect for pets.
-It is the ideal location for walkers, cyclists, bird watchers, fishermen and watersports enthusiasts , or anyone just seeking some peace and tranquillity away from it all.
+Just a mile (15 mins walk) from the beach at Alnmouth, 700 meters from the mainline train station and three miles from Alnwick.
+The Summerhouse is therefore ideal for those without a car who can arrive by train.
+Bicycles can now be hired from the railway station.
+Great pubs (most pet-friendly), cafes, restaurants and local shops are all in easy walking/cycling distance.
+The property has private parking and a patio garden which is perfect for pets.
+It is the ideal location for walkers, cyclists, bird watchers, fishermen and watersports enthusiasts, or anyone just seeking some peace and tranquillity away from it all.
 Furnishings are an eclectic mix of old and new with a distinct nautical theme to suit the location.
 The national Cycle Route 1 runs through the tiny hamlet of Bilton where the property is situated.
-Alnwick with its famous castle, gardens and now heritage railway, is easily accessed by car, hourly bus or even on foot along a scenic rail-side path.
+Alnwick with its famous castle, gardens and now heritage railway, is easily accessed by car, hourly bus or even on foot along a scenic rail/river-side path.
 Close by are Bamburgh, Seahouses, Newton by the Sea, Craster, Howick and Beadnell.
 Within 35 miles are Berwick, Holy Island Cragside and Newcastle upon Tyne.

 The studio has a double wall bed with full thickness sprung interior mattress.
 It is a single open plan area with TV/VDVD.
 Wi-fi.
 Log Burner.
 Electric oven & hob.
 Fridge.
 Microwave.
 French doors to private garden area with seating.
 Separate bathroom - Shower.
 WC & whb.
 Private parking.

-Available for short breaks (3 night weekends & 4 night mid-week breaks) between October and May each year, otherwise full weeks from Friday to Friday.
-Within easy walking distance of the east coast main line station and only a mile from the village along an illuminated footpath, The Summerhouse is ideal for those without a car.
+Available for short breaks (3 night weekends & 4 night mid-week breaks) between October and May each year, otherwise full weeks from Saturday to Saturday.
 Cycle hire is available from Bike & Go at Alnmouth Station 5 mins walk from the cottage.

-All power and bed linen included in rent but solid fuel for the stove is not.
-Our studio cottages are compact, which makes them low maintenance, and experience has taught us that most people would prefer to pay a lower rate for their stay and do their own cleaning.
-Including in the price the cost of cleaning and the provision/laundering of towels each week, could add as much as 20-25% to each booking.
+All power and bed linen included in rent but solid fuel for the stove and bathroom towels are not.
+Our studio cottages are compact, which makes them low maintenance, and experience has taught us that most people would prefer to pay a lower rate for their stay and do their own cleaning (including in the price the cost of cleaning and the provision/laundering of towels each week, could add as much as 20-25% to each booking).
 For those less concerned about the cost, both cleaning and towels are offered as a paid option at point of booking.